encode/django-rest-framework/docs/api-guide/generic-views.md

         self.check_object_permissions(self.request, obj)
         return obj

+Note that if your API doesn't include any object level permissions, you may optionally exclude the ``self.check_object_permissions, and simply return the object from the `get_object_or_404` lookup.

 #### `get_serializer_class(self)`

 Returns the class that should be used for the serializer.
 Defaults to returning the `serializer_class` attribute, or dynamically generating a serializer class if the `model` shortcut is being used.